donatj/force-color.org/README.md

 I would love any and all help the community could offer!

-### I just want to add a Library / Software
+### Add a Library / Software

-Great!
 Just edit the coresponding TSV and submit a Pull Request.

 The tables get generated based on them.